dhis2/training-docs/content/analytic_tools/tg_reports.md

 ![](Images/reportsapp/image22.png)

 From here we can manage various resources.
-Add a new resource
+Add a new resource (make sure you have a file on hand to upload)

 ![](Images/reportsapp/image2.png)

 ![](Images/reportsapp/image8.png)

 These resources can be accessed within this resources app, or you can place them directly on the dashboard for easy access.

-# Session END
+## Session END